H. Nacken & Company

 - Editore C. Nava-Siena

-The 19th century records of the Contrada della Lupa7 of Siena have the Carlo Nava lithographic printing house at 10 via del Vapor8.
+The 19th century records of the Contrada della Lupa (She-Wolf district) of Siena have the Carlo Nava lithographic printing house at 10 via del Vapor.
 They were certainly publishing books between 1883 and 1911 some at least with an anchor logo.
 Their local view-cards were high quality photographs.

 - Nels, Bruxelles